yhppjk/VHDL-Components/Readme.md

 ### Here I record some of the abstract of meeting

+#### 14/09/2023
+	-- find a problem in ALU that, the blt instruction cant react correctly

 #### 13/09/2023
 	-- create procedure exec_bne to test the case bne
 	-- create react signal list for bne in datapath_pkg